vanjohnson879/frontline-cloud-doc/content/docs/user/simulations/index.md

 {{< img src="pie-button.png" alt="Pie button" >}}

+{{< alert warning >}}
-WARNING: If your kernel version is too low (around below 3.10) you might not be able to get data from the TCP connection by state graph on the Connections tab.
+If your kernel version is too low (around below 3.10) you might not be able to get data from the TCP connection by state graph on the Connections tab.
 If you want to be able to get these data, you should upgrade your kernel.
+{{< /alert >}}

 ### Summary (Requests and Groups only)